-Tab Columns Connection Displays the following table columns: I con-Indicates the current sub-state.
-Session ID-Session ID or number.
+Tab Columns - Connection Displays the following table columns: ■ Icon-Indicates the current sub-state. ■ Session ID-Session ID or number.
 Oracle Process ID-The ID of the Oracle server process.
-This ID is assigned by the operating system.
-Oracle Process Type-Any of the following: Dedicated: Indicates a multi-threaded server Shared: Indicates a server that is not multi-threaded Parallel: Indicates that the session is a sub-session of another session Connect Time-The date and time that the session got connected to Oracle.
-Work Type-Group of Oracle activities.
+This ID is assigned by the operating system. ■ Oracle Process Type-Any of the following: Dedicated: Indicates a multi-threaded server Shared: Indicates a server that is not multi-threaded Parallel: Indicates that the session is a sub-session of another session ■ Connect Time-The date and time that the session got connected to Oracle. ■ Work Type-Group of Oracle activities.
 Only relevant when an Interpoint is installed.
-See "About the Dashboard tab" on page 43.
-ERP-Indicates the kind of Interpoint that is used.
+See "About the Dashboard tab" on page 43. ■ ERP-Indicates the kind of Interpoint that is used.
 Can be OA (Oracle Applications), SAP, PS (PeopleSoft), or SBL (Siebel).
-If no Interpoint is installed, N/A is displayed.
-Host User-The name of the host user.
+If no Interpoint is installed, N/A is displayed. ■ Host User-The name of the host user.
+The information in this column is derived from Oracle's v\$session table. ■ User-The name of the user.
 The information in this column is derived from Oracle's v\$session table.
-User-The name of the user.
-The information in this column is derived from Oracle's v\$session table.
 Program-The name of the program.
 The information in this column is derived from Oracle's v\$session table.
 Machine-The name of the machine.
+The information in this column is derived from Oracle's v\$session table. ■ Module-The name of the module.
 The information in this column is derived from Oracle's v\$session table.
-Module-The name of the module.
-The information in this column is derived from Oracle's v\$session table.
-Module-The name of the action.
-The information in this column is derived from Oracle's v\$session table.
 Action-The name of the action.
-The information in this column is derived from Oracle's v\$session table.
-Terminal-The terminal name of the operating system.
-The information in this column is derived from Oracle's v\$session table.
+The information in this column is derived from Oracle's v\$session table. ■ Terminal-The terminal name of the operating system.
+The information in this column is derived from Oracle's v\$session table. ■ Status-Status of the session.
+See "In Oracle" on page 36.